 Some people with CF are happy to tell everyone about it and others are really private.
-Please talk to me about this, to make sure we're both on the same page with sharing information about my CF with others.
+Please talk to me about this, to make sure we're both on the same page with sharing information about my CF with anyone.

-If you would like any more information about cystic fibrosis generally, have a look at cysticfibrosis.org.uk
+If you would like any more information about cystic fibrosis generally, visit cysticfibrosis.org.uk